Hacker-Pravii/Hacker-Pravii/README.md

 - 👋 Hi, I’m Praveen
 - 👀 I’m interested in ...
-Backend developer SQL
+Backend developer.
-- 🌱 I’m currently learning ...Python SQL and I can learn any Programming Language Quickly
+- 🌱 I’m currently learning ...Python c++ SQL and I can learn any Programming Language Quickly
 - 💞️ I’m looking to collaborate on ...Backend Engineer
 - 📫 How to reach me ...
 https://www.linkedin.com/in/praveen-acharya-226a22125/